-National Assembly on School-Based Health Care (NASBHC)
+School-Based Health Alliance (formerly NASBHC)

-NASBHC is a nonprofit membership association whose mission is to improve the health of children and youth by advancing and advocating for school-based health care.
-Based in Washington, D.C., NASBHC advocates for the school heath care community.
+The School-Based Health Alliance is a nonprofit membership association whose mission is to improve the health of children and youth by advancing and advocating for school-based health care.
+Based in Washington, D.C. the School-Based Health Alliance advocates for the school heath care in the community.
 It seeks to be its members' primary resource for professional development, knowledge exchange, and services.
-In addition, NASBHC is a leading information source for the public on school heath care and services.

-For more information, visit www.nasbhc.org.
+In addition, the School-Based Health Alliance is a leading information source for the public on school heath care and services.
+For more information, visit www.sbh4all.org